🐷

 Então o lobo bateu na porta da casa de madeira e disse: "Porquinho!
 Porquinho!
 Deixe-me entrar!
 Deixe-me entrar!"

 So the wolf knocked at the door of the house made of wood and said: "Little pig!
 Little pig!
 Let me in!
-Let me it!"
+Let me in!"

-Mas como o porquinho tinha visto o nariz comprido do lobo pelo buraco da fechadura, ele respondeu: "Não, não, não!
+Mas como o porquinho tinha visto o nariz compridolong nose do lobo pelo buraco da fechadura, ele respondeu: "Não, não, não!
 Pelos pêlos do meu queixo!"

 Then the wolf showed his teeth and said: "Then I'll blow and I'll blow and your house will fall down!"